Pepperoni — Nutrients, Health Benefits, And Shopping Tips

 📦

-Store unopened pepperoni in a cool, dry place.
-Once opened, refrigerate in an airtight container and use within three weeks.
-For longer storage, freeze it in an airtight container or freezer bag for up to three months.
+Store unopened pepperoni in a cool, dry area.
+After opening, keep it in an airtight container in the refrigerator and consume within 1-2 weeks.
+For extended preservation, freeze it in an airtight container or freezer bag for up to 2-3 months.

 Health benefits